top of page

 Mérida en Domingo

 Mérida on Sunday (Mérida en Domingo) It’s an all-day event and beautiful Sunday tradition that compliments the Sunday bike ride.
-Plaza Grande (1.9km from Casa Loltún) and a section of Calle 60 extending to Parque Santa Lucía close to traffic and transforms into a big street market (mercado domingo).
+Plaza Grande and a section of Calle 60 extending to Parque Santa Lucía close to traffic and transforms into a big street market (incl.
+Mercado Domingo).
+Here, you’ll find food stalls, craft vendors, and street performers creating a lively and festive atmosphere.

 Mérida Bike Ride (La Biciruta)